Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 6. Hygiene and First Aid Gear

 Keeping up on hygiene is not only about making sure everyone smells okay, but it is also about health.
 Those that can continue to keep up on basic hygiene needs will have fewer health problems down the road.

 Basic Hygiene Items

 One of the most basic hygiene items to have is soap and water.
 Making sure that everyone’s hair, body, and hands regularly get cleaned helps decrease germ-related illnesses from impacting an individual’s health.
 Washing hands can reduce diarrhea-related illnesses by 30 percent and respiratory infections by 20 percent.

-Other hygiene items that will help make life easier down the road is a toothbrush and toothpaste.
+Other hygiene items that will help make life easier down the road are a toothbrush and toothpaste.
 Not keeping up on dental hygiene can cause unnecessary pain and health problems in an already stressful environment.

 Things that Should be in a First Aid Kit